 Falls Prevention with Exercise Physiology

 Falls prevention refers to a set of strategies and interventions aimed at reducing the risk of falls, particularly among older adults.
-Falls prevention programs typically involve a combination of measures designed to address both intrinsic risk factors and extrinsic risk factors.
+Falls prevention programs typically involve a combination of measures designed to address intrinsic and extrinsic risk factors.

 Exercise plays a crucial role in falls prevention, especially among older adults.